 Step 3: Cut the fabric for the loop

 Using the template, cut the fabric for the loop of the stocking out of the same fabric you cut for the boot of the stocking.
-(You just need one of these)
+(You just need one of these.)

 Step 4: Cut the batting for the boot of the stocking

-You’ll cut the batting for your stocking the same way.
+Cut the batting for your stocking the same way.
 Once with the text on the template facing up, and once with the text on the fabric facing down.

 Step 5: Cut the fabric of the cuff or top of the stocking